BurendoUK/burendo-handbook-public/docs/autogenerated-menu/Our People/Roles/Role Profiles/agile-delivery-lead.md

 - Experience of working in multiple industries
 - Experience of working in a technology systems or product development consultancy
 - Experience of working in both public and private sectors

-### Benefits
-- Access to Burendo communities of practice, interest and BAD toolkit events
-- Matched Employer Contributed Pension (5%)
-- 25 days annual leave (plus bank holidays)
-- An additional day of paid leave for your birthday
-- Personal development budget of £1,000
-- Paid time off for life events
-- Access to an Employee Assistance Programme
-- Enhanced Company sick pay
-- Exciting calendar of Burendo social events and activities

-We are committed to promoting equal opportunities in employment.
-You and any job applicants will receive equal treatment regardless of age, disability, gender reassignment, marital or civil partner status, pregnancy or maternity, race, nationality, ethnic or national origin, religion or belief, sex or sexual orientation